UX DESIGN

 The struggle of using up the food one has on hand is experienced by people who meal plan.
 If a primary motivation for meal planning includes avoiding food waste, then this is an important problem to address.

-help users make the most of the ingredients that buy for heir weekly meals?
+How Might We help users make the most of the ingredients they buy for their weekly meals?

 Synthesizing findings into a persona